ArashiWander/Three-Body-Problem/README.md

 internally for presets so that real solar system parameters remain numerically stable.

+The default camera zoom assumes positions are given in these scaled units.
+With ``ZOOM_BASE`` defined as ``500 * SPACE_SCALE / AU`` one astronomical unit spans roughly 500 pixels on screen when using the built‑in presets.

 Alternatively, call :py:meth:`Body.from_meters` to create a body using SI coordinates directly.
 The helper converts the position for you so the resulting objects interact as expected.
 This is important because the gravitational